 - eaten large amounts of salt

-- had a serious illness, recent injury, or gone through surgery
+- a serious illness, or gone through surgery

 You may also receive this test to monitor medications that affect your sodium levels.
 These include diuretics and certain hormones.

-This test is performed on a blood sample.
-The sample will be obtained by venipuncture.
+This test is performed on a blood sample, obtained by venipuncture.
 A technician will insert a small needle into a vein on your arm or hand.
 This will be used to fill a test tube with blood.

-When the blood is collected, you may feel some moderate pain.
-There may also be a mild pinching sensation.
+When the blood is collected, you may feel some moderate pain or a mild pinching sensation.
 Any discomfort should only last a short time.
 After the needle is taken out, you may feel a throbbing sensation.
-You will be instructed to apply pressure to the puncture.
+You’ll be instructed to apply pressure to the puncture.
 A bandage will be applied.